 All exam accommodation requests are handled exclusively through ServSafe.
 Links to accommodation request forms are found below.
 If you decide to apply for an accommodation(s), you need to submit the corresponding forms:

-- Reader Guidelines and Reader Nondisclosure and Confidentiality Agreement, page 40
+- Request for Exam Accommodation + Reader Guidelines and Reader Nondisclosure and Confidentiality Agreement (Appendix F)

-- Request for Foreign Language Translation and Translator Nondisclosure & Confidentiality Agreement, pages 41-42
+- Request for Foreign Language Translation + Translator Nondisclosure & Confidentiality Agreement (Appendix G)

 Request Forms - If you want more information on how to submit for an accommodation(s), first review these forms:

-- How to Request Exam Accommodations-Guidelines and FAQs, pages 27-28
+- How to Request Exam Accommodations - Guidelines and FAQs

-- How to Request Foreign Language Translations-Guidelines and FAQs, pages 29-30
+- How to Request Foreign Language Translations - Guidelines and FAQs

 You need to allow at least two weeks for ServSafe to process any accommodation request.
 It is YOUR responsibility to notify your instructor of an approved accommodation.
 Instructors need to be notified at least three weeks prior to the class date of your approved accommodation.
 If you do NOT let your instructor know of a confirmed and granted Accommodation Request at least 3 weeks prior to the class date, you will NOT be allowed to take the exam on the class date.
 This means you would need to take the exam on another date - at your expense.
 Adequate time is needed to make arrangements for an additional room and proctor.
 Contact information for your instructor is provided in your registration confirmation e-mail.
 You will receive this confirmation e-mail as soon as your registration is complete and payment has been submitted.